There’s one question that plagues all new electronic music producers: “Which DAW do I choose?”

 While you can certainly make amazing electronic music with Logic Pro, it caters for a broader audience, so if you want to make purely electronic music, you’ll come across a lot of things that might not be of use to you.

-Logic doesn’t have as many resources in comparison to Live and FL Studio, and a lot of them are aimed at a traditional musician market rather than a production market.
-That being said, it still has some great resources out there.
+In terms of electronic music production, Logic doesn’t have quite as many resources in comparison to Live and FL Studio.
+But there are a lot of quality tutorials aimed at a traditional musician market rather than a production market.

 Reason is a great piece of software – especially if you’ve come from a hardware background.